New health care model for trans patients coming to Joplin clinic

 It's being touted as the first trans health care partnership of its kind in the state, and it will be available even to patients who are uninsured or underinsured.

 According to a recent study released by the Kaiser Family Foundation, transgender adults are more likely to be uninsured.
-Nearly one in five transgender adults experiences cost-related barriers to health care.
+Nearly 1 in 5 transgender adults experiences cost-related barriers to health care.

 The National Center for Transgender Equality reports that trans people face significant job loss and job fragility, leading to a higher rate of uninsurance.
 And some public and private insurance plans continue to deny coverage for medically necessary care, the group says.